2.3 Critical Issues in GenAI

 Human Labour

-Just as there is variation in the environmental impact of genAI tools based on their size and capabilities, there are variations across frontier models in how they are trained.
-Some tools, like ChatGPT, have been trained using ‘reinforcement learning through human feedback.’
+Just as there are variation in the environmental impact of genAI applications based on their size and capabilities, there are also variations across frontier models in how they are trained.
+Some applications, like ChatGPT, have been trained using ‘reinforcement learning through human feedback.’
 This kind of training involves humans reviewing a prompt and the generated output and using ranking or ‘up or down voting’ to give the model feedback about the accuracy and helpfulness of the generated output.
-In addition to training the accuracy of outputs, workers are also used to review outputs against guardrails of appropriate content (‘content moderation’).
-While technology tools, including social media and generative AI, have long employed human workers for content moderation, OpenAI came under criticism for outsourcing this practice to low-wage workers in Kenya.
-These workers sifted through toxic and explicit content with an aim of creating safer systems for the broader public without full consideration of psychological wellbeing.
+In addition to training for the accuracy of outputs, workers are also used to review outputs against guardrails of appropriate content (‘content moderation’).
+While technology tools, including social media and generative AI, have long employed human workers for content moderation, OpenAI came under great criticism for outsourcing this practice to low-wage workers in Kenya.
+These workers sifted through toxic and explicit content with an aim of creating safer systems for the broader public without full consideration of their psychological wellbeing.

 Another human labour issue that has raised concerns are the predicted job losses and job changes resulting from the adoption of genAI technologies in the workplace.
 Some professions welcome the technology as a significant contributor to improving skills and information processing, while others understandably worry about job losses and change (see CBC’s The National video panel discussion below).